-SDN is deploying a new, Sonus softswitch to replace a DMS-500 unit.
+SDN is deploying a new, Sonus Softswitch to replace a DMS-500 unit.
 The huge undertaking significantly enhances the potential services and flexibility that SDN and its South Dakota member companies can provide clients.

 A softswitch is the centralized equipment in a telecommunications network that connects calls from one line to another.
 It reflects the advancement of electronic transport methods from TDM technology to IP technology.

 In addition to creating operational efficiencies, the new switch is geographically redundant with trunk lines into two data centers.
-It’s an important architecture to protect SDN’s services in the event of natural disaster.
+It’s an important architecture to protect SDN’s services in the event of a natural disaster.

+At this point, the switch is up and engineers are in the migration stage.
 Planning for the massive project began in 2013 and engineers began installing the equipment in late 2014.
 They’ll finish the work by the end of 2018.